joe7575/techage/manuals/ta4_lua_controller_EN.md

 Because of that, it is important to optimize the execution time of the code (which helps the admin to keep server lags down :))

 The controller will be restarted (init() is called) every time the Minetest server starts again.
-To store data non-volatile (to pass a server restart), the Central Server has to be used.
+To store data non-volatile (to pass a server restart), the "TA4 Lua Server" block has to be used.

-### Central Server
+### TA4 Lua Server

-The Server block is used to store data from the controllers nonvolatile.
-It can also be used for communication purposes between several Controllers.
+The Server block is used to store data from Lua Controllers nonvolatile.
+It can also be used for communication purposes between several Lua Controllers.
-The Server has a form to enter valid usernames for server access.
+Only configured players have access to the server.
+Therefore, the server has a menu to enter player names.

-For special Server commands, see "Server and Terminal commands"
+For special Server functions, see "Server and Terminal Functions"

 ### TA4 Lua Controller Terminal